-URN namespaces (IETF RFC 3406) are widely used as roots for YANG data models, as well as for general identifiers.
-Other SDOs (e.g., MEF and IETF) have already defined YANG data models and there is sufficient joint membership and liaison to ensure that IEEE 802 benefits from their prior experience.
-The proposed amendment will use mature URN syntax (IETF RFC 2141).
+YANG data models are in use today in data networks.
+Other SDOs (e.g. the IETF) have already defined YANG data models and there is sufficient joint membership and liaison to ensure that IEEE 802 benefits from their prior experience.